dzhavat/dzhavat.github.io/_posts/2020-01-15-git-cheatsheet-inside-vs-code.md

 Many developers, myself included, have a Terminal open inside VS Code where we run different Git commands.
 Oh, you do as well?
 I knew it!
 It happens sometimes that we need a particular command but don't really remember it.
 What do we do in that situation?
 That's right, **we switch context**!
 We leave the code editor just to be distracted by something else.
 And when we eventually come back with the answer, we also cary with us a bag of distractions.

 Many of us also have our favorite Git cheatsheets that we consult in case of a need.
-And they come in all kids of formats - bookmarks, printed on coffee/tea mugs, mouse pads, wall posters, socks, saved in pdfs, docs, written down on paper, sticky notes and what not.
+And they come in all kinds of formats - bookmarks, printed on coffee/tea mugs, mouse pads, wall posters, socks, saved in pdfs, docs, written down on paper, sticky notes and what not.

 We have our Git cheatsheets in all sorts of places but not in the most obvious one - INSIDE THE EDITOR.

 So I'm here to bring some good news! 🎉

-I made an extension that lets you open a [Git cheatsheet inside the VS Code](https://marketplace.visualstudio.com/items?itemName=dzhavat.git-cheatsheet)!
+I made an extension that lets you open a [Git cheatsheet inside VS Code](https://marketplace.visualstudio.com/items?itemName=dzhavat.git-cheatsheet)! 🚀

 Here's a little demo.